NirbanPal/Chat-Application/README.md

 <P>Users have to register himself atfirst.
 Then there are also some features like login, logout, create room, add user, Chat in group etc</P>

 **Tech used->**
-<p> HTML , CSS, JAVASCRIPT, JQUERY, AJAX, DJANGO, PYTHON, MYSQL, DJANGO CHANNELS, CHANNEL LAYER, SOCKETS, UVICORN(AS ASGI SERVER)</p>
+<p> HTML , CSS, TAILWIND CSS, JAVASCRIPT, JQUERY, AJAX, DJANGO, PYTHON, MYSQL, DJANGO CHANNELS, CHANNEL LAYER, SOCKETS, UVICORN(AS ASGI SERVER)</p>

 **Setup this project**
 1. Clone this git repo->